March 23, 2023

 Santa J. Ono, PhD

-(This content is repurposed from remarks President Ono presented to the U-M Board of Regents on March 23.
+(Culled from remarks prepared for delivery to the U-M Board of Regents on March 23, 2023.
 The lead image of President Ono surrounded by the Michigan Marching Band on the steps of Hill Auditorium on March 7 is by Michigan Photography.)